 The Kumbharwada neighbourhood is more than 150 years old and is the oldest part of Dharavi.
 Artisans create various types of earthen pots that are shipped all over India

 You will get an experience to buy fresh groceries, prepare lunch with a local family and have a feast with them.

-Meeting point 2: Our second meeting point is the entry of Third Wave Coffee which is on the west side Mahim junction train station.
-This meeting location is suitable for anybody who is coming from the suburbs of Mumbai.
-It is easy to spot this location but if you still find any difficulty, you can ask somebody for the navigation or you can call on +91 9821090223.
+Meeting point: Our meeting point is the entry of Third Wave Coffee which is on the west side of Mahim Junction train station.
+It is easy to spot this location but if you still find any difficulty, you can ask somebody for the navigation or you can contact us.

 There are a lot of people in Dharavi (one million approximately in an area of 0.7 square miles) and there is a strong police presence in the area.
 Dharavi is generally full of hard-working, honest people, although for security purposes we ask you not to take valuables with you on the tour.
 Although we cannot take responsibility, we believe that the places that we visit are very safe.

 In the small alleys you have to be careful of low hanging roofs, open drains, and occasionally exposed electrical wires.
 Also, in some of the factories that we visit some fumes can be hazardous.

 We focus on the small scale businesses in Dharavi, such as recycling, the making of clay pots, embroidery, bakery, soap factory, leather factory, papad (poppadom) making and many others, most of which take place in very small spaces.
 We also pass by the residential areas, where you get a feel of how the people live and the sense of community that exists in the area.

 People from all over India and from all religions live in Dharavi, and you will see this diversity.
 On the tour, you will pass Hindu temples, mosques, churches in the area and when open we also visit a local school of Dharavi.